shedwyn/bias-tracker/Proposal_formal.md

 * 1. allUser page - login screen
 * 2. Directional screen?
 Mainly for adminUser to choose to log an incident as partUser or go on to the adminUser page.
 * 3. partUser page 1 - fields for details about incident.
-Some fields may be linked to db with "tips" so when user submits, a new **window** pops up with those tips(should also indicate what partUser entered to elicit this(these) recommendation(s))
     * actions available - enter data, submit;
-    * request for action?
-* 4. partUser page 2 - *Advanced?* present suggestions for resolving negative incident or turning a negative more positive.
-Question:  What suggestions for reinforcing a positive incident?
-* 5. *Advanced* partUser page 3 - page to rate organizational response to an incident
-* 6. adminUser page 1 - Directory.
+* 4. adminUser page 1 - Directory.
 Choose to see statistics for
-    * a) logger (one who recorded incident)
-        * location of incident (unclear how these subcategories could be broken down right now)
-        * time of incident
-        * ratios neg to pos
+        * see ratios of pos to neg in past month overall (graphical)
-        * calendar improvement (grid showing tracking over time)
-        * loggees involved in any recorded incident(s)
-        * *Advanced* meetings held with/about logger about incident(s)
-        * *Advanced* organization decision on categorization of incident as bias and what type on flagged incident(s) - i.e. bias - gender, bias - gender and race, not bias - interpersonal
-        * *Advanced* organization actions regarding incidents logged by this partUser - free-form answer? "most negative incidents related to meetings, changed meeting style to promote better inclusion"  default to None - not all incidents require recording
-        * *Advanced* organization response (default None) to logger's logging of incidents - room to give "points" that can be redeemed for prizes for logging N incidents a week/month/quarter
-        -early version to include a note section anyway
-    * b) loggee (one about whom an incident was recorded)
-        * location of incident (unclear how these subcategories could be broken down right now)
-        * time of incident
+        * see ratios for specific iSubject (graphical)
-        * ratios neg to pos
+        * see ratios for location type (graphical)
-        * calendar improvement (grid showing tracking over time)
-        * loggers involved in any recorded incident(s)
-        * *Advanced* meetings held with/about loggee about incident(s)
-        * *Advanced* organization decision on categorization of incident(s) as bias and what type on flagged incident(s) - i.e. bias - gender, bias - gender and race, not bias - interpersonal
-        * *Advanced* organization actions regarding incidents logged regarding this partUser - free-form answer? "most negative incidents related to meetings, changed meeting style to promote better inclusion"  default to None - not all incidents require recording
-        * *Advanced* organization response (default None) to loggee involvement (inclusion), improvement (negative) - room to give "points" that can be redeemed for prizes for being mentioned in N incidents a week/month/quarter, others for (subjective) enacting recommendations to promote inclusion and more for actually improving.
-    * c) aggregate of entire db of incidents
-        * statistics on locations/days/times of incident(s) (unclear how to use this, but it could be useful - does this seem to happen to a wider group at meetings?
-Is it happening most often on Mondays?  *unclear - what other dynamics could be quantified?  ratio of women/men in group?  what about general minority makeup of teams, what are the "meetings" - product roll out?  code review?  stat of the company?  who was leading meeting?
-Was it very structured (Roberts rules) or loose?*
-        * general ratios - pos to neg, marked as bias v. interpersonal, discussed formally v. not v discussed and actioned
-        * calendar improvement (grid showing tracking over time for different
-        * *Advanced* satisfaction score from both logger and loggee on how any incident was handled

 ## Technical Components
 **What are the "moving parts"?**
 **What are the "modules" you're going to write?**

 ### Front-End
 #### HTML and CSS
     * forms will be needed for every data entry point, including queries
     * Change windows or pop ups?
     * HTML and CSS to formulate the output of the data queries?
-        * *I am very concerned about creating graphs and doing the statistical math*
-    * to control the movement from screen to screen *(or is that HTML?)*
+    * to control the movement from screen to screen
 #### Javascript
     * to manage user inputs, including forcing answers when field data is a query tag
     * data visualizations - Chris J suggested specifically using D3 data visualization tool

 ### Back-End
-*I'm not sure how the front and back ends communicate and what role each plays.
-But I **think**:*
 #### SQL
     * create multiple relational databases
         * user names
         * incidents (related to 2 users)
-        * *Advanced* actions related to specific person(s) and/or incident(s)
-        * *Advanced* user privileges (security)
-    * not sure how this will relate to python and data mining -
+    * not sure how this will relate to Python and data mining -
-        * do I put the conditions in SQL or in python for once SQL hands over the data?
+        * do I put the conditions in SQL or in Python for once SQL hands over the data?
         * Where does SQL get used?
-        I know in the query developer for MS Access you can run filters so maybe it is more efficient to do some of the data limitation/mining with SQL as opposed to python?
+        I know in the query developer for MS Access you can run filters so maybe it is more efficient to do some of the data limitation/mining with SQL as opposed to Python?
 #### Django
     * Assist JS with some of the execution of the graphs and charts
     * will be web interface to SQL and probably eliminate need to write all the SQL for database creation listed above in SQL section
-    * still a little fuzzy on how I set this up
 #### Python
     * to be used to calculate the statistics and transform the raw data into the proper out-put.
     * create the classes that will work with Django to dip into the db and retrieve the data requested from the web app

 ## Timeline

 #### In what order will you tackle your technical components?

+* Django - write modules and set up framework
-* python - write the python tranformational code assuming that we will get correctly formatted inputs
+* Python - write the Python code assuming that we will get correctly formatted inputs
-    * set up dummy .csv files to dump output that will be going into django for SQL db
+    * set up dummy .csv files to dump output that will be going into Django for SQL db
-* javascript - write the necessary code to take raw input and correct/data test before handing off to django
+* Javascript - write the necessary code to take raw input and correct/data test before handing off to Django
-* django - create framework to connect js & python, develop db portion
-* python/js/django - correcting for poor hand offs, making sure this works
+* Python/js/Django - correcting for poor hand offs, making sure this works
 * HTML/CSS - create user interface

 #### Can you guess how long you'll take for each?

     * I am going to ** guess ** the following based strictly on the 3 weeks we have at the end of this class.
-However, prior to the 3 weeks, the rough layout of information to be asked will be developed (obviously not finalized) and, hopefully, some code work will begin.
+However, prior to the 3 weeks, the rough list of data to be collected will be developed (obviously not finalized) and, hopefully, some code work will begin.
+    * 20% Django - ~ 3 PDXCD class days
-    * 35% python - ~5 PDXCD class days
+    * 26% Python - ~ 4 PDXCD class days
     * 20% js - ~ 3 PDXCD class days
-    * 15% django - ~ 2 PDXCD class days
-    * 15% python/js/django corrections - ~ 2 PDXCD class days
+    * 13% Python/js/Django corrections - ~ 2 PDXCD class days
-    * 10% HTML/CSS - ~ 2 PDXCD class days
+    * 13% HTML/CSS - ~ 2 PDXCD class days
-    * 5% padding - ~ 1 PDXCD class days
+    * 6% padding - ~ 1 PDXCD class days

 #### What are the easy parts?